harshrajshs/Your-IIT-Counselling-Helper/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or feedback, feel free to reach out at `your-email@example.com`.
+If you have any questions or feedback, feel free to reach out at `harsh.raj@iitg.ac.in`.

 ---